Kamal Stino: National Poultry Company

-His Excellency, Dr Kamal Ramzi Stino also initiated the development of the National Poultry Company that introduced the broilers for the first time in Egypt; the National Meat Company that tried to produce a larger buffalo veal in Egypt and the National Fishery Company that introduced raising fish commercially and that had the first high sea commercial fishing fleet in Egypt.
+Stino also initiated the development of the National Poultry Company that introduced broilers for the first time in Egypt; the National Meat Company which tried to produce a larger buffalo veal in Egypt and the National Fishery Company that introduced raising fish commercially and that had the first high sea commercial fishing fleet in Egypt.
 In 1970 he was chosen to head the Center of Agriculture Research.
 In 1972, he was elected as the first Director General of the Arab Organization of Agriculture Development.

 Family

-His Excellency was married to Lady Farida (Hanem) Shawki Shenouda and had his firstborn son, Farid, with her.
+He was married to Lady Farida (Hanem) Shawki Shenouda and had his firstborn son, Farid, with her.
 When she died due to complications during delivery, he married her sister, Lady Madeline, and had a son, Sherif, and a daughter, Maisie.
 In addition to being a prominent figure in Egyptian politics himself, Dr Stino's brother Moheb was also appointed as minister of tourism and aviation under President Sadat.
 His other brother, Charles was vice-minister of industry and trade under Nasser.